bastiaanterhorst/site/content/notes/2019-12-06-focus-hacking/index.md

 draft: false
 ---

-Multitasking [lowers your intelligence by more than 10%](https://www.sciencedirect.com/science/article/pii/S0360131512002254).
+Multitasking temporarily [lowers your intelligence by more than 10%](https://www.sciencedirect.com/science/article/pii/S0360131512002254).
 It also [results](https://www.sciencedirect.com/science/article/pii/S074756320500107X) in more mistakes, more annoyance and more anxiety.
 And perhaps most interesting: a person multitasking lowers not only their own intelligence, but also the intelligence of those around them.

 Multitasking, it seems, is a really bad idea.